-The modern day usage of mine-shells seems to be on the decline, for example Sweden has replaced its Mauser BK-27 mine-shells for regular HE-shells and the shell-type is rarely mentioned on the modern weapons market.
+The modern day usage of mine-shells seems to be on the decline.
+For example, Sweden has replaced its Mauser BK-27 mine-shells with regular HE-shells and the shell-type is rarely mentioned on the modern weapons market.
 This is most likely due to anti air cannons nowadays relying on proximity-fuse pre-fragmented shells and airborne cannons being relegated as ground attack weaponry.

 Here are some reference photos of early mine shells.

 I have tried to puzzle together its history as good as i can but i am only human :D